cloudevents/spec/cloudevents/extensions/verifiability.md

 to modify and re-sign events, it explicitly does not aim to provide a cryptographic audit trail of event modifications.

-As a general principle, this extension aims to avoid cryptographic agility in favor of simplicity.
+As a general principle, this extension aims to avoid cryptographic agility (the ability to negotiate or switch cryptographic algorithms at runtime) in favor of simplicity.

 ## Constraints

 The following constraints apply to the proposed design:

-**Verifiability MUST be OPTIONAL:** This ensures that the additional burden of producing verification material and performing verification only applies when verifiability is desired, which is not always the case.
+**Verifiability is backwards compatible:** Conformant producers MAY sign events; conformant consumers MAY verify signatures.
+This ensures that the additional burden of producing verification material and performing verification only applies when verifiability is desired, which is not always the case.
 Consumers that don't understand or care about signatures can simply ignore these extension fields